MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspioctl.md

 <span id="SIO_MULTIPOINT_LOOPBACK__opcode_setting__I__T__1_"></span><span id="sio_multipoint_loopback__opcode_setting__i__t__1_"></span><span id="SIO_MULTIPOINT_LOOPBACK__OPCODE_SETTING__I__T__1_"></span>**SIO_MULTIPOINT_LOOPBACK** (opcode setting: I, T==1)
 </dt> <dd>

 Controls whether data sent by an application on the local computer (not necessarily by the same socket) in a multicast session will be received by a socket joined to the multicast destination group on the loopback interface.
-A value of <b>TRUE</b> causes multicast data sent by an application on the local computer to be delivered to a listening socket on the loopback interface.
-A value of <b>FALSE</b> prevents multicast data sent by an application on the local computer from being delivered to a listening socket on the loopback interface.
+A value of **TRUE** causes multicast data sent by an application on the local computer to be delivered to a listening socket on the loopback interface.
+A value of **FALSE** prevents multicast data sent by an application on the local computer from being delivered to a listening socket on the loopback interface.
 By default, **SIO_MULTIPOINT_LOOPBACK** is enabled.

 </dd> <dt>